 The instructions on this page are only for you if HMRC have agreed you qualify to file on paper.

-You should have already set up a form RT11 deductions working sheet for your new employee.
+As a consequence of taking on your new employee, you should have already set up a form RT11 deductions working sheet for them.
 Please remember that an RT11 is just a tool for you to use to help you run your payroll.
 It does not need to be sent in to HMRC at any stage, however you will need to keep it somewhere safe, as the data on it will form part of your payroll records.

-On each pay day the following details, along with some others, must be recorded carefully in the RT11 working sheet:
+On each pay day the following details, along with some others, must be recorded carefully in the RT11:

 - Amount of pay